xGh05t/xGuides/Port_Scanning(Anonymous).md

 ===================================================

- Anonymous Port Scanning: Nmap + Tor + ProxyChains-ng
+# Anonymous Port Scanning: Nmap + Tor + ProxyChains-ng
- By: xG//05t
+By: xG//05t <br>
- Purpose: Fun & Research
+Purpose: Fun & Research <br>
- NOTES:
+NOTES: <br>
- This guide demonstrates a scanning technique using Nmap through the TOR network via Proxychains.
+This guide demonstrates a scanning technique using Nmap through the TOR network via Proxychains. <br>
- It prevents the source IP from being disclosed to the target.
+It prevents the source IP from being disclosed to the target. <br>
 All standard default ports are used.
-However, the ports can be changed via config files to suit needs.
+However, the ports can be changed via config files to suit needs. <br>
- The example target used for this guide is scanme.nmap.org
+The example target used for this guide is scanme.nmap.org <br>

 ===================================================
-# TOR Browser Ports: 9150/9151
+## TOR Browser Ports: 9150/9151
-# ProxyChains/TOR Service Port: 9050
+## ProxyChains/TOR Service Port: 9050
 -----------------------------------------------------
 ## //INSTALL Packages/Binaries\\
 ### Debian